Aerial lift: Chairlift

 Fixed grip chairlift at Stresa, Italy.

 A detachable chairlift with a bubble, in Bad Hofgastein, Austria.

 Chairlifts are continuously circulating systems carrying chairs, which usually enable skiers to board without removing skis.
 They are a common type of lift at most ski areas and in mountainous areas.
 They can also be found at some amusement parks and tourist attractions.

-Detachable chairlifts usually move far faster than fixed-grip chairlifts, typically 5 m/s compared with 2 to 2.5 m/s.
-Because the cable moves faster than most passengers could safely disembark and load, each chair is connected to the cable by a powerful spring-loaded cable grip which detaches at terminals, allowing the chair to slow considerably for convenient loading and unloading at a typical speed of 0.75 m/s, a speed slower even than fixed-grip.
+Under the Americal National Standards Institute guidelines for chairlifts with fixed grips, single chairs can travel up to 3 m/s, double chairs 2.8 m/s, and triple chairs 2.5 m/s.
+Detachable chairlifts are designed to operate at approximately double the speed of fixed grip chairlifts: because the cable moves faster than most passengers could safely disembark and load, each chair is connected to the cable by a powerful spring-loaded cable grip which detaches at terminals, allowing the chair to slow considerably for convenient loading and unloading.
 Chairs may be fitted with a "bubble" canopy to offer weather protection.